edidonato1/Sunset-Oracle/README.md

 - Implement one or more CSS animations
 - "Sunset time" output for OpenWeatherMap returns time in a 10-digit format that I don't recognize.
 If there's time, I'd like like to figure out how to convert that to a usable unit to display the time the sun will set.
 - - I know of one API that returns it in the right format, but in the UTC time zone.
--

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|